TotalyEnglizLitrate/tuinty-forpy-eight/readme.md

 ## How to

-- For instructions on how to play, bring up the help screen by pressing "?" when in the game
+- For instructions on how to play, bring up the help screen by pressing "?" or the F1 key when in the game